OrbitalTreasure/treasure/Notes.md

 ## Metadata contents

 1. Title of post
+2. PostId
-2. Username of original poster
+3. Username of original poster
-3. Contents of post
+4. Contents of post
-4. Number of upvotes at time of mint
+5. Number of upvotes at time of mint
-5. Number of comments at time of mint
+6. Number of comments at time of mint
-6. Datetime of post creation
+7. Datetime of post creation
-7. Datetime of minting
+8. Datetime of minting

 ---
 ## Possible Future Developments